 As the summer sun shines there is no better time to get on the bike and grow your awareness of the local area.
 This can happen in the full knowledge that you are improving your health and reducing environmental harm.

 Recycle IT are happy to accept old bikes for free recycling.
 Just drop your old bike off with us Monday to Friday in Clondalkin.
 We also accept bikes from communities all over Dublin as part of our free door to door community collection service.

 Members of the Recycle IT team not only recycle bikes but cycle regularly.
 Where possible we reuse and recycle bikes and bike parts.
-At the time of writing this post we have a staff member waiting to get a bike frame and parts for reuse and another who just rebuild a bike from recycled parts.
-Once on the road the these bikes will enable easy, affordable and environmentally friendly travel into work.
-Recycle IT also work with a preloved bike seller based in the area to share bike frames and parts so bikes can be rebuilt and sold at affordable prices.
+At the time of writing this post, we have a staff member waiting to get a bike frame and parts for reuse and another who just rebuild a bike from recycled parts.
+Once on the road, these bikes will enable easy, affordable and environmentally friendly travel into work.
+Recycle IT also plan to work with a preloved bike seller to share bike frames and parts so bikes can be rebuilt and sold at affordable prices.

 About Recycle IT

 Recycle IT, are a social enterprise offering electrical, electronic and metal recycling.
 Services are provided in partnership with WEEE Ireland.
-Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.
+Recycle IT are supported by Pobal, the Dormant Accounts Fund, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.